rmrice/rmrice.github.io/index.md

 # rebecca rice | _she/her_ | software engineer

-Hi! :wave: I'm a Software Engineer at [Mapbox](https://mapbox.com), specializing in javascript, node.js, Docker, API services, and frontend development.
-My background is in geography, GIS, and cartography :earth_americas:.
+Hi!
+I'm a Software Engineer at [Mapbox](https://mapbox.com), specializing in javascript, node.js, Docker, APIs, and frontend development.
+My background is in geography, GIS, and cartography.
 Based in DC.